Symphony No. 3 (Mahler): IV. Sehr langsam-Misterioso (What Man Tells Me)

 The last three movements of the symphony are linked together.
 At this point, in the sparsely instrumentated fourth movement, we hear an alto solo singing a setting of Friedrich Nietzsche's "Midnight Song" ("Zarathustra's roundelay") from Also sprach Zarathustra ("O Mensch!
 Gib acht!" ("O man!
 Take heed!")), with thematic material from the first movement woven into it.
 The movement is punctuated by oboe glissandi, representing the cry of a night bird.

 V. Lustig im Tempo und keck im Ausdruck (What The Angels Tell Me)

-The cheerful fifth movement, "Es sungen drei Engel", is one of Mahler's Des Knaben Wunderhorn songs, (whose text itself is loosely based on a 17th-century church hymn, which Paul Hindemith later used in its original form in his Symphony "Mathis der Maler") about the redemption of sins and comfort in belief.
+The cheerful fifth movement, "Es sungen drei Engel" (They sang, three angels), is one of Mahler's Des Knaben Wunderhorn songs.
+The text is loosely based on a 17th-century hymn about the redemption of sins and comfort in belief.
+(Paul Hindemith later used the hymn in his Symphony: Mathis der Maler.)

 Here, a children's choir imitating bells and a female chorus join the alto soloist.
 (In order to make the imitations sound realistic, Mahler asks that the "m" should be hummed.)

 Halfway through the movement, the alto soloist's plea for redemption sets off a sinister interlude, punctuated by tam-tam crashes and pealing bells, both choirs keeping up with their bell imitations.
 The menace quickly fades, however, and the movement ends just as cheerfully as it began.